contentstack/cli/packages/contentstack/README.md

     --no-truncate]

 FLAGS
-  -c, --config=<value>    Path of the external config.
-  -d, --data-dir=<value>  Path where the data is stored.
-  --columns=<value>       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
-Provide the list of modules to be audited.
+  -c, --config=<value>    Path of the external config -d, --data-dir=<value>  Path where the data is stored --columns=<value>       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
+Provide the list of modules to be audited
                           <options: content-types|global-fields|entries>
-  --no-truncate           do not truncate output to fit screen --report-path=<value>   Path to store the audit reports.
-  --sort=<value>          property to sort by (prepend '-' for descending)
+  --no-truncate           do not truncate output to fit screen --report-path=<value>   Path to store the audit reports --sort=<value>          property to sort by (prepend '-' for descending)

 DESCRIPTION